 Synthetic clay is an all-weather surface as it is porous.
 It is a layer of coloured carpet with a layer of sand.
 This means that water drains from the surface very quickly and doesn’t pool.

 Real clay courts require quite a significant amount of daily maintenance to stay at their best.
 They need to be watered to ensure they stay firm and stable – but not too much of they become unplayable.
 They also need regular brushing and rolling to ensure good playing conditions.

-On the other hand, artificial clay is a low maintenance surface and they generally only require fairly regular sweeping to keep them in good condition.
+On the other hand, artificial clay is a low-maintenance surface and it generally only requires fairly regular sweeping to keep them in good condition.
 They also don’t have one of the major annoyances of clay courts, which is the constant kicking up of dust.